Elu ve-elu, these and those are the words of the living God (Eruvin 13b): Pluralism

 A number of Jewish thinkers consider the Elu v'elu sugya as a warrant for a kind of rabbinic pluralism, though the nature of this pluralism is contested.
 A common view is that rabbinic law recognizes logically incompatible or contradictory positions, while also consonant with God.
 These thinkers include Daniel Boyarin, Menachem Fisch, Steven D. Fraade, and Robert Cover.

 Simon-Shoshan points out that even if the first part is pluralistic, the second part seems monist insofar it declares the law with Beit Hillel.
 Another distinction, he states, is that the first part (i.e., both the word of God) is a claim to authenticity, while the second part (i.e., the law is with Beit Hillel), is a normative claim.

 Avi Sagi offers an extended analysis of the sugya in The Open Canon: On the Meaning of Halakhic Discourse.
 On the monism view, he considers the validity of decisions and meaning of disputes relative to the divine.
 On pluralism, Sagi posits several models for revelation -- realistic, anthropological, and authoritative. (in a 1994 paper, Sagi's three-part typology was metaphysical, anthropological, and authority.)
 Sagi then discusses a "harmonic outlook" that sublates the apparent contradiction in positions (of Beit Hillel and Beit Shammai), with chapters on the "union of opposites" and "reality knows no opposites."
 In Sagi's view, halakhah can be examined as a discourse with potential, embedded values, such as innovation and toleration.

 The Eruvin sugya is a composition, after the amoraic period, associated with the Savoraim's editing of the Talmud.
 For this reason, Boyarin and Azzan Yadin-Israel view its pluralism as a late development.
-Conversely, Simon-Shoshan sees precursors in tannaitic literature, from the period of the Mishnah, such as Hillel and Shammai texts in Eduyot, Hagigah 2:9 in the Tosefta (about divisiveness in generations after Hillel and Shammai), Sotah 7:12 that grants authenticity to competing positions, and a repeated passage that, like the Elu ve-elu sugya, states that Beit Hillel alone is correct yet ends by endorsing those who follow either one or ther other.
+Conversely, Simon-Shoshan sees precursors in tannaitic literature, from the period of the Mishnah, such as Hillel and Shammai texts in Eduyot, Hagigah 2:9 in the Tosefta (about divisiveness in generations after Hillel and Shammai), Sotah 7:12 that grants authenticity to competing positions, and a repeated passage that, like the Elu ve-elu sugya, states that Beit Hillel alone is correct yet ends by endorsing those who follow either one or the other.
 The next stage are four "These and those..." passages in the Jerusalem Talmud.

 In seeking comparative texts from the medieval period, Rosensweig cautions against associating the Elu v'Elu sugya with the medieval philosophical principle of a Double Truth Doctrine, by the Averroist school.